Guardians and Guides of the Inner Wild

 About the Process

-Each illustration in Guardians and Guides of the Inner Wild is created through a slow and thoughtful, ongoing collaboration between myself and a custom AI assistant named “b.r.a.d.”
-This process was not automated.
-Every image is the result of many rounds of conversation, revision, emotional clarity, and symbolic refinement.
+Each illustration in Guardians and Guides of the Inner Wild is created through an iterative process of drawing, exploration, and digital collaboration.
+Every image is the result of many rounds of storytelling, revision, emotional clarity, and symbolic refinement.